The Many Benefits of Apple Cider Vinegar

 Eco-Friendly Weed Killer

 Apple cider vinegar can be used as an organic weed killer.
 Not only does it do a great job, it’s an environmentally friendly option.
-Traditional weed killers are loaded with harsh chemicals that can seep into the water supply, which ultimately have a hazardous effect on our health and environment
+Traditional weed killers are loaded with harsh chemicals that can seep into the water supply.
+Thus, ultimately having a hazardous effect on our health and environment.

 Healthy Fruit and Vegetable Wash

-Research has shown that vinegar combined with lemon juice can reduce the number of salmonella bacteria frequently found on fresh vegetables and fruit.
-Even if you usually buy organic produce, there’s still a chance that pesticides so give it a good wash with apple cider vinegar before eating it.
+Research shows that vinegar combined with lemon juice reduces the number of salmonella bacteria.
+These are frequently found on fresh vegetables and fruit.
+Even if you usually buy organic produce, there’s still a chance that pesticides are on them.
+So, give it a good wash with apple cider vinegar before eating it.

 Handy Household Benefits of Apple Cider Vinegar

-You can use apple cider vinegar to remove mold and mildew from shower curtains, to unclog a drain or to remove stains and odors from clothes.
-Mix 1 part water with 1 part vinegar in a spray bottle and you’ll have a high effective, all natural all-purpose cleaner.
-You can also use it in the dishwasher as a dish detergent substitute in a pinch, use it to clean windows, kitchen surfaces, microwave, glasses, etc.
+You can use apple cider vinegar to remove mold and mildew from shower curtains.
+Also, to unclog a drain or to remove stains and odors from clothes.
+Mix 1 part water with 1 part vinegar in a spray bottle.
+You’ll have a highly effective, all natural, all-purpose cleaner.
+You can also use it in the dishwasher as a dish detergent substitute in a pinch.
+Also, use it to clean windows, kitchen surfaces, microwave, glasses, etc.